awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_first_project/Readme.md

 ![AWS Blog Application](images/greet15.png)

 You have created your first Web application that interacts with AWS services.
+As stated at the beginning of this tutorial, be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re no longer charged.